ggerganov/ggml/docs/gguf.md

 - `[llm].layer_count: u32`: Also known as `n_layers`.
 The number of attention+feedforward layers (i.e. the bulk of the LLM).
 Does not include the input or embedding layers.
 - `[llm].feedforward_length: u32`: Also known as `n_ff`.
 The length of the feedforward layer.
 - `[llm].use_parallel_residual: bool`: Whether or not the parallel residual logic should be used.
+- `[llm].tensor_data_layout: string`: When a model is converted to GGUF, tensors may be rearranged to improve performance.
+This key describes the layout of the tensor data.
+This is not required; if not present, it is assumed to be `reference`.
+  - `reference`: tensors are laid out in the same order as the original model
+  - further options can be found for each architecture in their respective sections

+#### Attention

 - `[llm].attention.head_count: u32`: Also known as `n_head`.
 Number of attention heads.
+- `[llm].attention.head_count_kv: u32`: The number of heads per group used in Grouped-Query-Attention.
+If not present, the model does not use GQA.
 - `[llm].attention.max_alibi_bias: f32`: The maximum bias to use for ALiBI.
 - `[llm].attention.clamp_kqv: f32`: Value (`C`) to clamp the values of the `Q`, `K`, and `V` tensors between (`[-C, C]`).

+#### RoPE

 - `[llm].rope.dimension_count: u32`: The number of rotary dimensions for RoPE.
 - `[llm].rope.scale: f32`: A scale factor for RoPE to adjust the context length.